|

 The purpose of these procedures is to be prepared, organized, standardized.

 This allows a pilot to maintain great situation awareness.
-He/she can
+He/she can step

 back and look at the situation from above and behind with a clear overview.